unyt-org/datex-tractor/README.md

 ## Configuration
 ---
-Supported semver are `'v/x.x.x.'` and `'release/x.x.x'` with following configuration
+Supported semver are `'v/x.x.x.'` and `'release/x.x.x'` with following configuration - be sure you have covered the necessary [requirements](#requirements).

 ### For 'v/x.x.x' use
 ---